The Nest

 The Fintech startup Compass Realty invented the “venture capital bait-and-switch or Real Estate Ponzi Scheme for its investors.

 This week, Compass Realty announced that it raised another $100 million.
-This money will expand its sales and rental listings service to every major city in the U.S. Also, its new CRM technology will integrate client listings and transaction data.
+This money will expand its sales and rental listings service to every major city in the U.S., and its new CRM technology will integrate client listings and transaction data.

 This Series E values the company at a whopping $1.8 billion (pre-money).
-Compass wants to shake up how people find places, and it is not revealing too many details about what form its business would take.
+Compass wants to shake up how people find places, and it does not reveal too many details about what form its business would take.

-start up recruiting compass real estate nycThis winter, the V.C. market remains “hot,” allowing Real Estate Ponzi Scheme to grow.
+start up recruiting compass real estate nycThe V.C. market remains “hot this winter,” allowing the Real Estate Ponzi Scheme to grow.

-Investors remain cash-rich, the S&P & the Nasdaq are both at record highs, and spreads are at historical tights.
+Investors remain cash-rich, the S&P and Nasdaq are both at record highs, and spreads are at historical tights.
 At this cycle time, investors are desperate to deploy their cash.
-They do not make the difference between a real unicorn and a Ponzi scheme like you do not make a difference between halibut and tilapia.
+They do not distinguish between a real unicorn and a Ponzi scheme, as you do not differentiate between halibut and tilapia.

-Interestingly, Compass had over $100 million in the bank before the raise, and the firm didn’t need the money.
-It is strange, bringing the company’s total raised to $325 million.
+Compass had over $100 million in the bank before the raise, and the firm didn’t need the money.
+This raise, however, strangely brings the company’s total raised to $325 million.

 It employs more than 2,000 real estate agents, who take a percentage of the selling price and give 15 to 30 percent to Compass.
 They make money buying or selling real estate.